william-coulter/ical4j-timezone-recurrence-bug/README.md

 # What bug?

 We encounter an incorrect recurrence set when generating recurrences using the `evaluateRecurrenceSet` function.
-Recurrences generated for a `AEDT` timezone offset (+11:00 GMT) while your local machine is in a `AEST` timezone offset (+10:00 GMT) are shifted an hour later.
+Recurrences generated for a `AEDT` timezone offset (+11:00 GMT) while your system is in a `AEST` timezone offset (+10:00 GMT) are shifted an hour later.

 Conditions:
  - Recurrences need to be generated for a period in the `AEDT` timezone offset (+11:00 GMT).
  - Local time needs to be in the `AEST` timezone offset (+10:00 GMT).

 Local time is mocked using bash's `date` helper.
-For example, setting your computer to a `AEST` such as 11:45pm 4th October 2024 can be achieved with:
+For example, setting your computer to a `AEST` such as 1:45pm 4th October 2024 can be achieved with:

 ```bash
 sudo date 1004134524